THE OKAPI

 It would be interesting to see one personally, don’t you agree?

-with the title THE OKAPI.
-You can bookmark this page URL http://kncatchat.blogspot.com/2012/02/the-okapi.html.
+You have read this article giraffe / zebra / zebra and giraffe / zebra and giraffe offspring with the title THE OKAPI.
+You can bookmark this page URL https://kncatchat.blogspot.com/2012/02/the-okapi.html.
 Thanks!

 No comment for "THE OKAPI"